andreaslam/ZanLing-TrueZero/archives/README.md

 # ZanLing-TrueZero [V1 README]
 A Python chess engine that starts from Zero 0.
-This project is still very much work-in-progress.
+This project is replaced by its successor, ZanLing-TrueZero V2.

 This repository contains the latest and greatest code for the chess AI but previous-generation code can be accessed through the `archives` folder.